-reduced to 91,000 options by resolution of the Subscription rights may be exercised within the The total volume of the share options under the exercise period only if the performance target share option plan 2016/II breaks down across has been achieved within a period of six weeks the groups of entitled persons as follows: prior to exercise.
-The performance target has been achieved if the closing price of shares - Members of the company's Executive Board in the company in XETRA (or a comparable will receive a maximum of up to 160,000 successor system on the Frankfurt Stock Exchoptions in total (up to around 30.8%) ange) meets or exceeds the exercise price of €15.00 on ten consecutive trading days. - Directors of affiliated companies will receive
+exercise period only if the performance target has been achieved within a period of six weeks prior to exercise.
+The performance target has been achieved if the closing price of shares in the company in XETRA (or a comparable successor system on the Frankfurt Stock Exchange) meets or exceeds the exercise price of €15.00 on ten consecutive trading days.